Who are you?

 How do you go to the restroom/shower etc.?

 There are public restrooms EVERYWHERE in the US.
 Seriously.
-And there is toilet paper.
+And there is always TP.
 And it’s usually clean.
 If not, nature is your best friend.
 Showers are relatively easy to find, but it’s also okay to not shower every single day when you are closer to nature.

 What Camera do you use?

-We have a Canon EOS 5D Mark II and a 28-70 mm Tamron lens, and I have been learning how to use it.
+We have a Canon EOS 5D Mark II.
+I have been learning how to use it.
 We think recent iPhones can make great pictures.